thom/aws-cloud-security/README.md

 #### 1. WebAppSG
-Even though the Recipe Web Service is behind an Application Load Balancer, its security group permits ingress traffic from the internet to ports 22, 5000 and 80 exposing the server to attacks.
+Even though the Recipe Web Service is behind an Application Load Balancer, its security group permits ingress traffic from the internet to all ports (including 22, 5000 and 80) exposing the server to attacks.
 It also allows all egress traffic to any IP address.

 #### 2. AppLoadBalancerSG:
-The security group used by the Application Load Balancer is using port 80 (HTTP) instead of 443 (HTTPS).
+The security group used by the Application Load Balancer is not forwarding port 80 (HTTP) to 443 (HTTPS).

 #### 3. RecipeWebServiceInstance: The Recipe Web Service Instance is placed behind an
 Application Load Balancer but still located in a public subnet.